uport-project/veramo-website/docs/guides/agent_explore.md

 sidebar_label: Agent Explorer
 ---

 Agent Explorer is a customisable dashboard for your agents.
 It is designed to be used while developing applications using Veramo.
-In this guide we will walk through deploying the dashboard and adding a custom module.
+In this guide we will walk through deploying the dashboard, adding a module and creating your own custom module in React.

 :::note
 Agent Explorer is in early preview so breaking changes will be often.
 The goal is to create a highly customisable developer dashboard experience.
 If you have any feedback please let us know!